The-Mathrix/The-Mathrix/README.md

   appendLine("Welcome to The Mathrix!");
   appendLine("Step 1: Type the card number to see the question.");
   appendLine("Step 2: Type the answer.");
+  appendLine("Step 3: If your answer is wrong, you can retry or type a new card number.");
 }

 function handleCardNumber(input) {